bilgisen/gonext/netlify-blob.md

 </Tabs>

-To list entries hierarchically, set the `directories` parameter to `true`.
+To list entries hierarchically, set the directories parameter to true.

 <Tabs>